 Sometimes, "snow-vember" can take us by surprise, giving the East Coast what feels like a record setting start to the ski season.
 If all the stars align, the snow gods will then continue to shower us with white powdery blessings in December, setting up the Adirondacks for a not-to-be-missed ski season.
 Such was the case at the end of 2018 and beginning 2019.

-Yes, I will cherish those days always, but you know what living the good life doesn't get you?
+Yes, I will always cherish those days, but you know what living the good life doesn't get you?

-I once read a quote that went “Sometimes a sick day is a really sick day.”
+I once read a quote that went, “Sometimes a sick day is a really sick day.”
 And nothing has healing qualities quite like a powder day.
 If you're thinking that ditching work for a (ski) sick day is too risky, fear not.
 I’ve taken one for the team.
 (Please remember, though, that if you are actually sick or ill, it is strongly advised you rest up at home so you can get back to your healthy, skiing self in no time.)